 About Stephanie Ferguson – Thinking Partner

 Stephanie is a passionate environmentalist and an experienced community organizer and campaigner.
 Stephanie has worked with a variety of organizations, ranging from grassroots community groups, to national environmental NGOs.
 This has given her a broad range of experience in the organizational structure and operations of groups of all sizes, as well as knowledge of a wide spectrum of environmental issues.
-She was recently accepted into the Master of Arts in Environmental Education and Communication program at Royal Roads University in Victoria and will be commencing her studies in July 2017.
+She was recently accepted into the Master of Arts in Environmental Education and Communication program at Royal Roads University in Victoria and will be on leave from The Idea Tree until the conclusion of this program.

 While at the University of Calgary, where she completed a BSc in biology in 2007, Stephanie acted as President of the University of Calgary EcoClub.
 There she was responsible for professionalizing the club and creating strategy for several key initiatives around campus, including the improvement of recycling campus-wide and wind-powering a large computer lab.